materialsproject/pymatgen/docs/installation.rst

    multienum.x and makestr.x executables must be in the path.
 Get it at http://enum.sourceforge.org and follow the instructions to compile multienum.x and makestr.x.
+3. bader: For the use of the BaderAnalysis class in pymatgen.command_line.bader module.
+This library by Henkelmann et al. provides a robust way to calculate the Bader analysis from a CHGCAR.
+The bader executable must be in the path.
+Get it at http://theory.cm.utexas.edu/bader.

 POTCAR Setup
 ============